 As your baby grows and your milk supply regulates, you might find that you need to pump less often.

-Is it OK to pump and breastfeed at the same time?
+Can I breastfeed and pump at the same time?

 Absolutely!
 Some multitasking mamas find it convenient to pump one breast while breastfeeding on the other side.